collegeman/sharepress/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.0.4

-Sharepress publishes your content to your Facebook Wall.
+SharePress publishes your content to your Facebook Wall.

 == Description ==

-Sharepress publishes your content to your Facebook Wall.
+SharePress publishes your content to your Facebook Wall.

 Reaching an audience of more than 500,000,000 people, Facebook has become the next great stage from which to speak to the world.
 Rest assured: your customers and your readers are there - past, present, and future.

 But if you're like us, then posting things on Facebook is somewhere at the bottom of your list.
 After all, you're creating quality content with WordPress, and who has time to keep one eye on Facebook all day long?
-No longer will you have to manually share links to your Posts - just click Publish, and let Sharepress do the rest.
+No longer will you have to manually share links to your Posts - just click Publish, and let SharePress do the rest.

-There are two versions of Sharepress: a lite version, that lets you post to your personal Facebook Wall; and a pro version, that lets you post to any Facebook Page you manage, as well as customize the messages that are posted there.
+There are two versions of SharePress: a lite version, that lets you post to your personal Facebook Wall; and a pro version, that lets you post to any Facebook Page you manage, as well as customize the messages that are posted there.

 == Installation ==

 1. Get the plugin-in.
 Download it manually or install through the 'Plugins' menu in WordPress.

 2. If you downloaded the plugin as a zip file, extract the plugin into your `wp-content/plugins` folder.
 This should create within the plugins folder another folder named `sharepress`.
 If it does not create this folder, you must create the folder yourself, and put the plugin files in it.
-Sharepress will not work unless it resides in a folder named `sharepress`.
+SharePress will not work unless it resides in a folder named `sharepress`.

 3. Activate the plugin through the 'Plugins' menu in WordPress.

-4. Configure through the 'Sharepress' item on the 'Settings' menu.
+4. Configure through the 'SharePress' item on the 'Settings' menu.
 Instructions in the application will help you to create your own Facebook Application (required).

 Post questions about installation and usage [in the forum](http://wordpress.org/tags/sharepress?forum_id=10#postform).